8 Ways Introverts Can Develop a Strong Personality

 In my early thirties, I had become very frustrated with my career.
 I felt like I was wasting my life doing meaningless work.
 I wanted more.

 So one day I woke up and decided to quit.
 Instead, I would do some consulting work building websites and helping local businesses build their online brands.

-I made much less than my corporate job and had to fight for every customer, but it gave me new purpose.
+I made much less than my corporate job and had to fight for every customer, but it gave me a new purpose.